jordan-public/billion-zk-voters/HOWTO.md

 ```
 where 1704085200 represents Unix time for January 1, 2024 at midnight UTC.

 finally, as people vote in the web application ```http://localhost:3000``` the voting results are displayed in the web application ```http://localhost:3001``` (once this application is installed at the end of this writeup).
 However, occasionally, the results of the ongoing counting have to be published on the blockchain.
-To do this, for each shard, in a loop, typically each 10 minutes, the following would publish to the blockchain, for shard 1:
+To do this, for each shard, in a loop, typically each 10 minutes, the following would publish to the blockchain, (temporarily hardcoded for for shardId = 0):
 ```
-node pushCount.js 1
+./pushcount.sh
 ```

 ### Result Display